Schedule a demo

 Given the data deluge in genomics, multi-omics analysis solutions need to focus on accessibility and usability rather than on specialised skills.
 This is a dimension of scalability that can have a truly transformative impact on genomics research.
 The focus should be on providing augmented analytics solutions that automate all aspects of data science, machine learning, and AI model development, management and deployment to democratise multi-omics analysis for everyone.

-The R&R platform’s container-based architecture enables seamless autoscaling to handle data volumes of over 200 petabytes with zero on-ramping issues.
+Our platform’s container-based architecture enables seamless autoscaling to handle data volumes of over 200 petabytes with zero on-ramping issues.

 We addressed data heterogeneity by developing an HYFT™ IP that allows us to integrate all types of data and make them instantly computable.
 We have compiled, pre-computed and pre-indexed multimodal data from across 11 public databases into one pan-genomic knowledge base to give researchers instant access to all publicly available multi-omics datasets.
 HYFTs™ allow citizen data scientists to normalise and integrate their own datasets with a single click, be it unstructured data such as patient record data, scientific literature, clinical trial data, chemical data computable, or structured data such as ICD codes, lab tests, and more.

-With all research-relevant data in one place, the BioStrand R&R platform offers one integrated workflow for analysis.
+With all research-relevant data in one place, the BioStrand Lensai platform offers one integrated workflow for analysis.
 However, it also allows unlimited customisation opportunities for users to plot and navigate their own research pathways through the data.
 Users also have access to a range of intelligent, convenient, and scalable tools to simplify and accelerate the discovery and synthesis of knowledge.

 Finally, with the BioStrand SaaS delivery model, users have access to pay-as-you-go pricing with scale-as-you-grow pricing tiers.

-Click here for a free trial of how multidimensional scalability enhances the bioinformatics experience.
+Contact us to learn more about how multidimensional scalability enhances the bioinformatics experience.